Precision Measurement of $D_{s}^{*+}$-$D_{s}^{+}$ Mass Difference

 To test whether the fit procedure introduces a bias in $\Delta m_s$, we perform closure checks with nine inclusive MC samples for the decay channel of \mbox{$D_s^{*+}\to D_s^{+}(\to K^+K^-\pi^+)\pi^0$} each with statistics matched to that in data.
 The fits yield a mean fit bias that is consistent with zero.
 Therefore, the systematic uncertainty related to the fit bias is negligible.

 The systematic uncertainty from the background shape is studied by adopting an alternative background model to fit the data.
-This model is the sum of a kernel-estimation function~\cite{class} obtained from MC simulation to model peaking backgrounds that are predominately from $D^{*+}\to D^+\pi^0$ decays, and a threshold function~\cite{DSTpDpbabar2017,argus} to model random combinatorial backgrounds.
-As in Ref.~\cite{DSTpDpbabar2017}, the slope parameter of the threshold function is free to vary in the fit, while the end point of threshold function is fixed at the known $\pi^0$ mass~\cite{pdg}.
-The fit with the alternative background model leads to a change in the $\Delta m_s$ fit value that is smaller than the statistical uncertainty on the difference, and hence no systematic uncertainty is assigned.
+This model is the sum of a kernel-estimation function obtained from MC simulation to model peaking backgrounds that are predominately from $D^{*+}\to D^+\pi^0$ decays, and a threshold function~\cite{DSTpDpbabar2017,argus} to model random combinatorial backgrounds.
+The fit with the alternative background model leads to a change in the $\Delta m_s$ fit value that is smaller than its own statistical fluctuations, and hence no systematic uncertainty is assigned.

 To account for the systematic uncertainty from the $\pi^0$ energy correction, we consider two different effects, one is due to limited statistics of the calibration sample of $D^{*+} \to D^{+}(\to K^{-} \pi^{+} \pi^{+})\pi^{0}$, the other is from the interval scheme on $p(\pi^0)$ and $\cos\theta (\pi^0)$.
-For the first effect, we produce 100 sets of $\pi^0$ energy correction factors by randomly perturbing the $\delta_E$ according to its associated $\Delta m_+$ statistical uncertainty.
-The data sets of $\decaychainc$ are then fitted 100 times each with signal PDF parameters obtained from signal MC events applied with one certain set of correction factors.
-We fit the central values of $\Delta m_s$ with a Gaussian function and take the fitted width of 9.1~\keVcc\ as the systematic uncertainty of $\Delta m_{s}$ related to the statistics of our calibration data sample.
-The systematic effect from the interval scheme is evaluated by adopting a series of alternative interval schemes with the number of intervals on $p(\pi^0)$ or $\cos\theta (\pi^0)$ changed by $\pm1$.
-We take the largest variation on $\Delta m_s$, 11.5~\kevcc, as the systematic uncertainty related to the interval scheme.
+They are evaluated by adopting a series of alternative $\pi^0$ energy correction factors and interval schemes.
+We assign 9.1~\keVcc\ and 11.5~\kevcc\ as the systematic uncertainty related to the two effects, respectively.